2i2c-org/2i2c-org.github.io/content/blog/2025/incident-ucmerced-user-throttling/index.md

 ## Resolution

 We implemented several fixes:
-- Increased the concurrent spawn limit from 64 to 100, this will cost more in cloud but result in fewer scale-up events.
+- Increased the concurrent spawn limit from 64 to 100.
-- Put UC Merced users on larger nodes to reduce the number of node spinups needed
+- Put UC Merced users on larger nodes to reduce the number of node spinups needed. this will cost more in cloud but result in fewer scale-up events.
 - Created action items to improve logging, alerting, and monitoring for similar incidents

 ## Acknowledgements